marchfra/caged-trainer/README.md

 python3 main.py
 ```

-## How to use the app
+## Usage

 Once the app is running, you will be shown a chord along with a chord shape.

 You will then be shown a list of modes derived from the major scale.
 To select the modes that the chord can harmonize, enter their number(s) separated by a space.
 When you're done, press Enter.
+If you think there are no modes that the chord can harmonize, just press Enter.

-Repeat the procedure for every set of modes that will appear, then follow the instructions on screen to get a new exercise or quit the app.
+Repeat the procedure for every set of modes that will appear until you see your results, then follow the instructions on screen to get a new exercise or quit the app.